Categories

 “The margin of autonomy which ultimately devolves to the specifically political sources of the production of opinions then varies according to the degree to which the interests directly associated with their position in the academic field are directly concerned or, in the case of the dominant agents, threatened.”

 Indeed!
 He (xviii) further specifies this, noting that this also extends to academic publications.
 He (xviii) points out that academic norms tends to correspond to the positions of academics.
-Simply put, those in high positions get their work published but those aren’t in high positions don’t get their work published.
+Simply put, those in high positions get their work published but those who aren’t in high positions don’t get their work published.
 To be more specific, unless you are a household name, you better subscribe to household names, to their ideas and their works.
 This is why, for Bourdieu (xvii-xviii) academics is a matter of conformity.
 He (xviii-xix) exemplifies this with how people “like Althusser, Barthes, Deleuze, Derrida and Foucault” were in fact considered heretics, if not heresiarchs, within the academic world and confined to the margins of academia, like barbarians, despite their prominence in the academic circles.
 What is striking about his (xvii-xix) assessment of the academic world is how those who occupy high positions, typically professors, are the ones who set the terms of what is considered the academic norm, which, in turn, affects who gets hired and in what positions, as well who gains entry to the universities, who gets to supervise students, who gets to sit in the various councils that decide on these things, and who gets to publish in outlets that are considered as proving merit among the possible candidates for this and/or that position.
 As he (xviii) points out, those deemed heretics or heresiarchs were only given “positions in the university system which often disqualified them from officially directing research” and “were … not allowed to direct” doctoral theses because either they failed to meet the criteria set for a responsible task, either by not having written a thesis (albeit, I guess, they were otherwise highly productive, having written multiple books by that time) or by having written a thesis that was not considered to be written in the canon academic form.
 How convenient!
 Now, you don’t need a degree of any kind to figure out the real reason why they were not allowed to do such.
 I mean, it’s rather obvious that if they get to have a say or supervise students, that heresy will only spread and, well, that ain’t so great for those who occupy the high positions.
 Surely we can’t have students learn just about anything!
 That’ll lead to them disagreeing with us and the more there are, the more ground they’ll gain!
 Heresy!
 Vile heresy!

 To connect this to what I’ve experienced, this is exactly how the academics work.
 Kowtow your way forward.
 To connect this to CDS or CDA, as that’s what I’m supposed to be covering in this essay, the reviewer’s suggestion, that I should pick something pre-existing, something like one the frameworks of CDA, is a good example of this.
 Now, I’m not blaming CDS or CDA practitioners here, considering that I can’t know if the reviewer is a CDS or CDA practitioner or not.
 It’s rather that even CDS or CDA risks becoming canon, the right way to do research that focuses on both language and society.
 I realize that it might be easier to just pick something, pay tribute to this and/or that author, some established name or names in the field or discipline, but that’s the kind of attitude and practice that I vehemently oppose.
 That’s what I call being critical!